sbloedel/customer-service/README.md

 It provides a basic CRUD API that reads and writes customer information stored in a Postgres database.

+### Things to note
+- Due to time constraints, there are limited unit tests.
+We need to go back and cover some areas that were skipped including some of the CRUD operations and utility classes.
+- Search for 'TODO:' in the code and you will see notes on areas that need further implementation consideration

 ## Prerequisites
 Install [Docker](https://www.docker.com/)